huangyoujianarch-source/YSM-Project/README.md

 ### 🟢 2.
 Engagement Peaks in Young Adults (18–40)

-Participants aged **18–40** show the highest engagement levels, with a strong presence in the High (10+) group.
+Participants aged **18–40** show the highest engagement levels in goal-setting programs, with a strong presence in the High (10+) group.

-👉 Indicates this group is more responsive to structured programs.
+👉 Indicates this group is more responsive to goal-setting programs.

 ---

 ### 🟠 3.
 Low Engagement in Under 18 and Over 60 Groups

-Both **Under 18** and **Over 60** groups are dominated by non-participation.
+Both **Under 18** and **Over 60** groups are dominated by non-participation in goal-setting programs.

 👉 Suggests:
 - potential accessibility barriers